-To obtain naturally mild freshwater for all domestic uses, at a cost varying between 0,50 and 1,00 € per cubic meter (1 cubic meter=1000 litres), when considering amortization of the initial set-up.
+Have at your disposal naturally mild freshwater for all domestic uses, at a cost varying between 0,50 and 1,00 € per cubic meter (1 cubic meter=1000 litres), when considering amortization of the initial set-up.

-To obtain high-quality compost to regenerate the soil of your garden.
+Get high-quality compost to regenerate the soil of your garden.
 This compost will absorb all your garden and kitchen waste, thus reducing the volume of your household garbage for municipal pick-up, by 40%.

-To have a clear conscience with respect to future generations.
+Having a clear conscience with respect to future generations.